-After successful completion of the programme, the degree will be awarded with the following classifications based on CGPA.
+After successful completion of the Programme, the degree will be awarded with the following classifications based on CGPA.

-For First Class with Distinction the student must earn a minimum of 68 credits within four semesters for full-time / six semesters for Part time from the time of admission, pass all the courses in the first attempt and obtain a CGPA of 8.25 or above.
+For First Class with Distinction the student must earn a minimum of 68 credits within four semesters from the time of admission, pass all the courses in the first attempt and obtain a CGPA of 8.25 or above.

-For First Class, the student must earn a minimum of 68 credits within two years and six months for full-time / three years and six months for Part time from the time of admission and obtain a CGPA of 6.75 or above.
+For First Class, the student must earn a minimum of 68 credits within two years and six months from the time of admission and obtain a CGPA of 6.75 or above.

-For Second class, the student must earn a minimum of 68 credits within four years for full-time / six years for Part time from the time of admission.
+For Second class, the student must earn a minimum of 68 credits within four years from the time of admission.